Car Accident Settlements in OntarioFebruary 10, 2023

 - Death and funeral benefits

 The amount of compensation available depends mostly upon the degree of your injuries, which are categorized as either minor, non-minor, or catastrophic.
+As mentioned above you can expect a lesser amount of compensation for a non-catastrophic injury settlement than you would for a catastrophic injury settlement since typically the impact on someone’s life and the medical costs end up being less.
 You can access the Statutory Accident Benefits Schedule at www.ontario.ca/laws/regulation/100034.

 Many plaintiffs who are unable to work and earn income are entitled to income replacement benefits.
 These benefits partially cover your lost income and are paid to those plaintiffs who, prior to the happening of the accident, were either employed or self-employed and who had worked twenty-six out of the last fifty-two weeks prior to the happening of the accident.